submini/balatro-mod-index/mods/Aikoyori@Aikoyoris-Shenanigans/description.md

-# Aikoyori's Shenanigans
-It's basically a content mod where I add whatever I feel like adding.
+Basically a content mod where I add whatever I feel like adding.

 The thumbnail is not doing this mod's justice because there are way more than what's there.